arewhyaeenn/OOP_JAVA_FUNDAMENTALS/README.md

 **Polymorphism** is a key concept in Object Oriented Programming.
 We will be discussing polymorphism much more in future labs.
 But, let's discuss it briefly now with the `+` operator as an example.

 When broken into its greek roots, "poly" and "morph", "polymorphism" essentially means "many forms".
-In programming, an entity is said to be polymorphic if it can more than one form, or have more than one meaning depending on context.
+In programming, an entity is said to be polymorphic if it can take more than one form, or have more than one meaning depending on context.

 The `+` operator is polymorphic.
 It behaves differently depending on the types of its operands.
 We already know how it behaves with primitive numerical inputs; this is already polymorphism, as it returns outputs in different data types depending on the types of its operands.